AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 Yes, you can delete a custom image from your account after the image is shared to another account.
 However, after the shared image is deleted, the system disks of all ECS instances created from the image cannot be re-initialized.
 We recommend that you unshare the custom image before you delete it.

-## If I unshare Custom Image M to Account A, what happens?
+## What happens if I unshare Custom Image M to Account A?

 If you unshare Custom Image M to Account A, Account A is unable to query Custom Image M by using the ECS console or by calling ECS API operations, and cannot use Custom Image M to create ECS instances or replace system disks.
 If Account A has created ECS instances from Custom Image M before the image is unshared, the system disks of these instances cannot be re-initialized.

-## When I attempt to delete an image, I am prompted with a message similar to "The specified image cannot be deleted because it is associated with instances."
-Why?
+## Why am I prompted with a message similar to "The specified image cannot be deleted because it is associated with instances" when I attempt to delete an image?

 You may have created the image from a snapshot.
 To delete this image, you must select **Proceed to Forcibly Delete**.
 After the image is forcibly deleted, instances created from it are still available, but their cloud disks cannot be re-initialized.
 For more information, see [Delete a custom image](/intl.en-US/Images/Custom image/Delete a custom image.md).

 ## When I replace a system disk, can I select an image that contains data disk snapshots?

 No, you cannot select an image that contains data disk snapshots when you replace a system disk.
-If you want to use such an image to replace the system disk of an instance \(Instance A\), we recommend that you use the image to create a pay-as-you-go instance \(Instance B\) and create a snapshot for the system disk of Instance B. You can then use the snapshot to create a custom image that contains only a system disk snapshot, and use the created custom image to replace the system disk of Instance A.
+If you want to use such an image to replace a system disk, we recommend that you use the image to create a pay-as-you-go instance and create a snapshot for the system disk of this new instance.
+You can then use the snapshot to create a custom image that contains only a system disk snapshot, and use the created custom image to replace the system disk of the target instance.

 ## I want to replace the operating system of my ECS instance by using an existing image.
 What do I do?